 It has come to the end of the calving season.
 While we stocked up at the beginning of the year with essentials such as stomach tubes, calf bottles, long gloves, iodine, milk replacer, tags and every other essential for the calves not to mention the essentials for the humans such as bars and bars of chocolate, I still have quite a long list of things that need to be replaced in the house.
 I’m not blaming Brian.
 As chief calf rearer, I have to admit I removed quite a few of them myself.
 I did get into trouble with my daughter as I used all of the breadsoda one weekend and she had none left when she went to make brown bread.
 Maybe you’ll find this list handy at the beginning of the next calving season so you can be the perfect farm wife!

 Yes, the ‘farm whisk’ fell apart so my old and battered favourite whisk from the kitchen had to replace it.
 It’s now even more battered having been used to mix up anything from 15kg to 40kg of milk replacer twice daily.
 I’m not sure if it will ever mix parsley sauce again!
-I have now purchased a cordless drill and large industrial whisk for mixing the milk replacer and guess what, I haven’t been able to find a good a whisk as this old favourite.

 Yes, there are lots of buckets on the farm but my “washing the floor” bucket was nabbed one day.
-We had a number of calves with crypto and in trying to ensure that the milk for the newborns was put in easily identifiable buckets, my grey bucket went out and is still out there.
+We had a number of calves with crypto and in trying to ensure that the milk for the newborns was put in easily identifiable buckets, my kitchen bucket went out and is still out there.

 3. Plastic Measuring Jugs